 - Bruising easily

-Chronic iron deficiency can lead to organ failure, so you should see a doctor if these last low ferritin symptoms seem familiar to you.
+Chronic iron deficiency can lead to organ failure, so you should see a doctor if these last symptoms of low ferritin levels seem familiar to you.
+Very low ferritin levels can be critical.

 Low serum ferritin is also associated with hypothyroid disease, so if you either suspect thyroid problems or are diagnosed with a thyroid problem, you might want to discuss an iron supplement with your doctor.